st-matskevich/audio-guide-bot/README.md

 To create an object in the Guide Bot you need:
 1. Prepare the data
-    - **Title**: string which will be displayed as a title of the object.
+    - **Title**: string that will be displayed as a title of the object.
 It must not exceed 64 characters
     - **Code**: string that will be encoded in a QR code to access your object
     - **Cover**: image file that will be displayed while listening to the Guide.
 It can be any size but will be cropped to 1:1 proportions to fit in the UI.
 Also, keep in mind that a large size slows down the loading of the object.
-    - **Audio**: audio file which which will be played when viewing the object.
+    - **Audio**: audio file that will be played when viewing the object.
 It can be any size, but keep in mind that a large size slows down the loading of the object.
 0. Upload **Cover** and **Audio** to S3 bucket using S3 management tool and save paths to the uploaded files.
 0. Connect to the DB and create a new row in the `objects` table using DB management tool
     - Set `code` to the value of  **Code**